akte-akte/poomsae-selector/README.md

 # Poomsae Selector and randomiser

-Simiulate WT competition by random drwing of Lots
+Simulate WT competition by random drawing of lots